Boeing/config-file-validator/README.md

     	Format of the printed report.
 Options are standard and json (default "standard") -version
-    	Version prints the release version of validator
+    	Version prints the release version of validator -unchecked-file string
+		  Add specific files without extensions to be validated using a set format.
+Declare using [<.\file\path>:<format>,...]
+(No spaces after commas)
+  -unchecked-file-config string
+		  Path to a yaml file outlining a list of unchecked files.
+If both unchecked options are used on the same file, config takes precedence.
+See examples for format.
 ```

 ### Examples